Download Poster for

 Decongestants (e.g. Sudafed, Afrin Nasal Spray) shrink swollen nasal membranes and make breathing easier:

-- May act as a stimulant in some people.
+- May act as a stimulant and increase heart rate in some people

 - Most effective when taken orally but may also be taken as nose drops or sprays.